sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 ## 📂 Exercise Sets in 4 Folders

 ### 1. C++ Function Parameters and Argument Passing
-This folder contains **20 C++ exercises** for learning object detection related programming concepts and All exercises can be found under their respective directories.
+This folder contains **20 C++ exercises** for learning object detection related programming concepts and all exercises can be found under their respective directories.

 Sections include:
 * [Call by Value](Function%20Parameters%20and%20Argument%20Passing/1.%20Call%20by%20Value)